What is the best stucco color for my home?

 Time to repaint your home?
 If you own a home with a stucco exterior, you have a lot of potential color options to choose from.
 While most stucco homes are painted in natural earthy tones, there’s a lot of room for variation within those off-whites, beiges, and browns.
 Finding the best stucco color for your home can be more tricky that you first imagined.

 Here’s the other thing: your color option impacts more than just the appearance of your home.
 As we’ll explain in this blog post, some stucco paint colors are more prone to premature fading than others—something that should factor in your final decision.
+You may also need to consider your HOA and the color options you are allowed to choose from.
+See our post about paint samples, renderings and HOA rules.

 Does stucco color fade?